NCCA/AppLauncher/help/AboutText.md

 It is also possible to start Maya from the terminal by typing goMaya

-Note tend not to install the very latest version of maya in the labs as not all plugins are supported at the time of release of the new versions.
+Note we tend not to install the very latest version of maya in the labs as not all plugins are supported at the time of release of the new versions.

 ---
 # Houdini